clemensv/avrotize/specs/avrotize-schema.md

 ```

 ### 3.3.
 Named Types

+Named types allow for the definition of complex types that can be reused once
+declared and subsequently referenced by name within the schema.

 Named types MUST be defined with a REQUIRED `name` and OPTIONAL `namespace`
 attribute.
 Schemas with `record`, `enum`, and `fixed` types are named types.